What’s New in Lower Manhattan

 As part of the redevelopment of the historic Battery Maritime Building, the third and fourth floors of Casa Cipriani feature a 47 room boutique hotel with many suites and balconies overlooking the Brooklyn Bridge and the Statue of Liberty.
 A new fifth-floor glass addition houses a private membership club with a jazz lounge, bars, and a restaurant.

 Residence Inn by Marriott + Courtyard by Marriott

 215 Pearl Street

 Tour operators, groups, and travelers on more of a mid-price budget have yet another option in Lower Manhattan with the recent opening of a combo Residence Inn/Courtyard by Marriott which features approximately 320 guest rooms, generous amenities and excellent access to all of the nearby sites.

-Lower Manhattan welcomed 12.1 million unique visitors in 2022 as domestic travel returned and most international travel restrictions were lifted.
-The neighborhood has swiftly become a destination of choice to base a stay in New York City.
-And with 9,343 rooms in 44 hotels and 5 more in the pipeline, there have never been more options within our one square mile.
-Popular luxury properties include the Beekman Hotel, the Four Seasons, and the Conrad New York Downtown.
-A number of new hotels have opened since the start of the pandemic, including Casa Cipriani and The Wall Street Hotel, which both offer some of the finest hotel stays in all of New York City.
+Lower Manhattan has swiftly become a destination of choice to base a stay in New York City, with 9,343 rooms in 44 hotels and 5 more in the pipeline.
+Popular luxury properties include the Beekman Hotel, the Four Seasons Downtown, the Wall Street Hotel and the Conrad New York Downtown.
+A number of new hotels have opened since the start of the pandemic, including super luxury Casa Cipriani as well as two Indigo hotels and The FiDi Hotel.

 See all hotels here.Tags: Hotels, openings, travel